Training Module A: Practical Exercises: Getting Started with Search

 • Select Pesticide as e.g. "Substance", or as "Hazard", or you can use the option "Search by text" (explained in details in point 4).

-Selecting any of the suggestions marked as "Substance" or "Hazard", DIGICOMPLY will provide you with posts in which the term "Pesticide" (or a related on) is mentioned as either a "Substance" or an "Hazard", while "Search by text" will provide results keyword-based.
+Selecting any of the suggestions marked as “Substance” or “Hazard”, Digicomply will show posts where the term “Pesticide” (or a related one) appears as either a Substance or a Hazard.

 Search by text